Even.com: History

-Even was founded in November 2014 by former CEO Jon Schlossberg and a group of other entrepreneurs.
+Even was founded in 2014 by Jon Schlossberg and a group of other entrepreneurs.
 The company raised $1.5 million in seed funding that year, led by tech investor Keith Rabois.

 The app entered beta testing in 2015, before becoming available to all users in January 2016.

 In 2017, Walmart paid Even an undisclosed amount to begin offering early wage access to its employees.

 In July 2018, the company raised $40 million during its Series B round of funding, which was again led by Rabois.

+In 2020, PayPal CEO Dan Schulman announced that the company would be partnering with Even to offer the service to its employees.

 As of 2020, the app had over 500,000 users.

-In 2020, PayPal CEO Dan Schulman announced that the company would be partnering with Even to offer the service to its employees as part of its financial wellness initiative.

 On March 1, 2021, David Baga became the new CEO of Even, replacing co-founder Jon Schlossberg.